itsmeannrie/Final_Project_ACP/README.md

   - Conditional statements (`if-else`) process user menu selections and handle various program operations.
   - Loops (`while`) maintain interactivity, allowing the program to run continuously until the user exits.

-- **Enumerations:**
-  - The `Enum` class is used to define a fixed set of expense categories (ex: Food, Transport) for better data consistency and validation.
-It also makes the code more readable and easier to maintain.

 ### 2. Data Structures
 - **Lists:** Stores all expense entries dynamically, enabling efficient addition, modification, and deletion.
 - **Dictionaries:** Organize user information and monthly budgets, offering quick access and updates of user's data throughout the program.